Getting Started

 Step 1 - Setting things up

-The best and most simple way to create a new soundworks application is to use the dedicated command line tools:
+The best and most simple way to create a new soundworks application is to use our dedicated command line tools:

 So first thing first, open a Terminal, go to some directory and execute the following command: